mkuthan/mkuthan.github.io/source/_posts/2017-11-04-kafka-streams-dsl-vs-processor-api.markdown

   .addSink("ev-pv-sink", EvPvTopic, "clickstream.events_enriched")
 ```

-If processor requires access to the store this fact must be registered.
+If a processor requires access to the store this fact must be registered.
 It would be nice to have statically typed Topology API for registration,
 but now if the store is not connected to the processor, runtime exception is thrown during application startup.